 Take A Bite Out of Life

 But I have seen many people focusing on instant gratification.
 Wanting to go from rags to riches in a day.
-Changing their life with a blink of an eye.
-And tough I do not deny that both the Universe and ourselves are endowed with unlimited potential, I think there is a very important part missing.
+Quickly changing their life with a blink of an eye.
+And tough I do not deny that both the Universe and ourselves are endowed with unlimited potential, I think there is a critical part missing.
 And that is, that the most wonderful part of being conscious creators of our life, is the thrill of watching our creation unfold piece by piece before our very eyes.

 Learning to savor life and the unfolding of our dreams is the true purpose of conscious creation.
-It is not about the end result, the house, the relationship or the money.
+It is not about the result, the house, the relationship or the money.
 It is about the awareness we gain every time we consciously apply the law of attraction in our life.
-We must learn to enjoy every moment, while standing in wonderful expectation of the good that we desire.
-If we could all stay in that wonderful state of joy, while being excited about the achievement of our goal we would live in a constant state of bliss, because we would be allowing only good into our life.
+We must learn to enjoy every moment while standing in fantastic expectation of the good that we desire.
+If we could all stay in that wonderful state of joy, while being excited about the achievement of our goal we would live in a constant state of bliss, because we would be allowing only right into our life.

 Don’t rush through life, rather enjoy every second of it.
 Just like a delicious glass of punch.
-If you are feeling hungry, go get a bite out of life.
-It is a philosophy I learned during my Freedom Mortgage career, and a lesson that is taken to heart every day.
+If you are feeling hungry, get a bite out of life.
+It is a philosophy I learned during my mortgage career, and a lesson that is taken to heart every day.

 Yesterday night I was watching an episode of Law & Order that inspired me to write this post.
-It was about a powerful man who held a prominent government position, and abused his power by threatening a young woman with threatening her career and banning her from ever working at a law firm again.
+It was a powerful man who held a prominent government position and abused his power by threatening a young woman with threatening her career and banning her from ever working at a law firm again.
 Feeling without an escape, she consented and ended up sleeping with the man.
 Years later she ended up sewing the man.
-One side said she had made a decision and “slept her way to the top”, the other that “She had no choice, because the man had the power to make or brake her career forever”.
-In the end jury declared the man guilty and she won.
+One side said she had made a decision and “slept her way to the top,” the other that “She had no choice because the man had the power to make or brake her career forever.”
+In the end, jury declared the man guilty and she won.

-From very early in life we were taught to play it safe, to never risk our physical, emotional and financial assets, that to do so would be foolish.
-Don’t play close to the fire or you will burn, don’t climb to high, you might fall; be realistic or you will just end up disappointed.
+From very early in life, we were taught to play it safe, to never risk our physical, emotional and financial assets, which to do so would be foolish.
+Don’t play close to the fire or you will burn, don’t climb to high, you might fall; be realistic, or you will just end up disappointed.
 I have seen this play-it-safe attitude towards life be a major stumbling block and limitation to the lives of others.
-I knew a man that for a period has numerous offers to go work for big companies, his income would be increased substantially, but he would have to move to another city for the job.
-This man thought living in another city would be tough, he would have to pay rent and know nobody, so he stayed in his average job because that is where he felt safe.
-This story more or less is everybody’s story, we all get faced with opportunities that involve a certain amount of risk every now and then, and those who take them are the ones that truly make it in life.
+I knew a man that for a period has numerous offers to go work for big companies; his income would be increased substantially, but he would have to move to another city for the job.
+This man thought living in another city would be tough; he would have to pay rent and know nobody, so he stayed in his average job because that is where he felt safe.
+This story more or less is everybody’s story, we all get faced with opportunities (just ask my estate lawyer) that involve a certain amount of risk now and then, and those who take them are the ones that truly make it in life.
 I like to think like Helen Keller, she tells us…

 Career Risk Taking

-Most people think that risk taking is the same as being irresponsible but that is just not the case.
-Risk takers are always aware of the dangers the risk implies and prepare themselves as best they can, they can see themselves coming victorious out of the situation and they take action.
+Most people think that risk taking is the same as being irresponsible, but that is just not the case.
+Risk takers are always aware of the dangers the risk implies and prepare themselves as best they can; they can see themselves coming victorious out of the situation, and they take action.
 Irresponsible people take risks without ever paying attention to the dangers the risk brings, and take action out of “impulse” instead of preparation and careful thought.
-For example, suppose someone gets a suggestion from a friend to invest his money on a certain stock, and lets suppose this person doesn’t really have any investing experience, then out of sheer excitement he goes out and invests all of his money on that stock hoping he will have a great return.
-This wouldn’t be risk taking, this would just be acting irresponsibly.
-If this man would have taken the time to study the friends suggestion properly and with the help of capable people, and determined that it would be best to invest only a portion of his money, he would still be taking a risk while investing, but he couldn’t possibly be accused of acting irresponsibly.
-This man acted out of clear thought instead of sheer excitement and prepared himself as best he could for the risk at hand.
+For example, suppose someone gets a suggestion from a friend to invest his money in an individual stock, and let’s suppose this person doesn’t have any investing experience, then out of sheer excitement he goes out and invests all of his money on that stock hoping he will have a high return.
+This wouldn’t be risk taking; this would just be acting irresponsibly.
+If this man would have taken the time to study the friend’s suggestion properly and with the help of capable people, and determined that it would be best to invest only a portion of his money, he would still be taking a risk while investing, but he couldn’t possibly be accused of acting irresponsibly.
+This man worked out of clear thought instead of sheer excitement and prepared himself as best he could for the risk at hand.
 This is how risk taking is done, risk takers always know the danger in the risk but also know the potential reward it can bring, they prepare themselves for the task and set out to do it.